0112shpark/OMDb-movie-app/README.md

 - Use footer to visit my Github repository.
 - `View more` button to show more results.
 - `About` page.
+- `Page Not Found` error page when user access wrong page.

 ## ⛏️Built with